-Depending on the outcomes of technical work, Sunwater Limited (Sunwater) is considering constructing further pipelines within the Eungella network.
-Such development would be outside the scope of the environmental assessment for this Project.
+Depending on the outcomes of technical work, Sunwater is considering constructing further pipelines within the Eungella network.
+Such development would be outside the scope of this EIS.

-Other major projects and developments in the region include:
+Other major projects and developments in the region include (Figure 1-1):

 - Isaac River Project (approximately 8 km north-east of the Project); - Saraji East Mining Lease Project (approximately 19 km south-southeast of the Project); - Lake Vermont Meadowbrook Project (approximately 4 km south-east of the Project); - Vulcan Project, located immediately to the east of the Saraji and Peak Downs Mines; and - Connors River Dam and Pipeline Project (approximately 80 km north-east of the Project).